Ambient Air Quality Monitoring Program - Pahrump Air Quality

 The Problem: Fugitive Dust

 When it became clear that Pahrump was exceeding the PM10 NAAQS, the BAQP discussed a second, more informal option for resolving the problem with the US EPA and Nye County.
 The US EPA agreed to allow the BAQP and Nye County the opportunity to address the problem through a Memorandum of Understanding (MOU).
-An MOU allows significantly more local control of the process and significantly less federal involvement.
+An MOU allows significantly more local control of the process to achieve attainment and significantly less federal involvement.
 However, to justify this informal approach, the BAQP and Nye County had to demonstrate to the US EPA the environmental benefit of addressing the problem through an MOU.
-The BAQP and Nye County had to show that this approach would be more effective and/or produce results faster.
+The BAQP and Nye County had to show their approach would be more effective and/or produce results faster.

 The US EPA, the Nevada Division of Environmental Protection (NDEP), the Pahrump Town Board and Nye County agreed to use the MOU approach instead of the formal SIP submittal.
 The MOU was signed by all four parties in September 2003; it was extended in 2014 through 2015.
 For the purpose of the MOU, the Pahrump Regional Planning District boundaries were used to generate the emission inventories.
 More information on the MOU can be found in the briefing document, and in the list of definitions.
 The MOU established a deadline of December 31, 2009 to bring the area back into attainment.
 Control strategies were required to be in place by 2006 and remain in place to ensure that the Pahrump Valley continues to attain the standards in the future.
 The MOU was the first step in accelerating the development and implementation of a locally-initiated PM10 control plan, the Clean Air Action Plan (Action Plan).

 Monitoring Network in Pahrump

 All of the monitors in Pahrump collect data on a continuous basis and are located in conjunction with a weather station capable of measuring maximum wind speed, wind direction and temperature.
 Each monitor is a Beta Attenuation Monitor and is the equivalent of a federal reference method monitor.
-The BAQP has the capability of downloading data hourly via wireless telemetry from each of the monitors.
+The BAQP downloads data hourly to the office in Carson City via wireless telemetry from each of the monitors.
 The map of the NDEP monitoring sites shows the locations of the monitoring sites in relation to each other and also shows the location of the meteorological tower.
 The NDEP’s current and historic air quality monitoring data for Pahrump can be accessed on our near real-time monitoring page.

-County Commissioners Approve Air Quality Ordinance.
+Nye County Air Quality Control Regulations

 The Pahrump Regional Planning District Dust Control Regulations (Nye County Ordinance 289) were adopted by the Nye County Board of Commissioners on August 17, 2004, and became effective on January 1, 2005.
 The Nye County Air Quality Department enforces the dust control regulations for the Pahrump Regional Planning District.
 Current dust regulations are codified here (see Title 15).